nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 For example, `a@12.34` has an invalid domain that does not comply with IETF standards but will be considered valid in our application.
-Additionally, while our validation supports the format of many major email service providers such as Google, Outlook, Hotmail and Yahoo, IETF's format is more general and may allow formats.
+Additionally, while our validation supports the format of many major email service providers such as Google, Outlook, Hotmail and Yahoo, IETF's format is more general and may allow other formats.

 - **Enhancement**: We plan on ensuring that `Email` uses stronger validation to comply with IETF standards and the following (non-exhaustive) list of RFCs: